inveniosoftware/dojson/README.rst

 About
 =====

-A Pythonic JSON to JSON converter.
+DoJSON is a simple Pythonic JSON to JSON converter.

 Installation
 ============